MoonDevelopmentsLLC/AstalaMail/README.md

 📜 License <br>
 Open-Source, any project using the code must be open source as well and give an attribution to Moonala.com.
 Please introduce the project too me so I can check it out :) moon@moonala.com .

+<br> I make no warranties or guaruntees, if you use this code in any way or the pre compiled builds, you agree not to sue me.